LPBruce/LPBruce/README.md

 ### Hi, I'm a Backend developer from China

-- 🔭 I’m currently working on Java/Go development
+- 🔭 I’m currently working on Java/C++ development
-- 🌱 I’m currently learning Dubbo
+- 🌱 I’m currently learning Dubbo/Distributed Systems/cloud native
-- 👯 I’m looking to collaborate on Java/Go repository
+- 👯 I’m looking to collaborate on Java/C++ repository
 - ⚡ Fun fact: Reading, Gaming, Programming
 - 💬 Ask me about Json/Yaml
 - 😄 If you have a good idea, please contact with me